- Daniel (biblical figure) - Wikipedia

 - Book of Daniel - Wikipedia

-The Book of Daniel is a 2nd-century BC biblical apocalypse with a 6th-century BC setting It is ostensibly a narrative detailing the experiences and prophetic visions of Daniel, a Jewish exile in Babylon [1] The text features prophecy rooted in Jewish history as well as a portrayal of the end times that is cosmic in scope and political in its focus [2] The message of the text intended for
+Book of Daniel The Book of Daniel is a 2nd-century BC biblical apocalypse with a 6th-century BC setting It is ostensibly a narrative detailing the experiences and prophetic visions of Daniel, a Jewish exile in Babylon [1]

 |